Combodo/docker-environment/readme.md

 This repository contains a Docker environment for running iTop, an open-source IT service management tool.\
-The environment is designed to be easy to set up and use, with all necessary components included in the Docker Compose file.
+The environment is designed to be easy to set up and use, with all necessary components included.

 ## Documentation